haroldtreen/haroldtreen.github.io/_posts/2016-10-19-recurse-center-week-3.md

 The idea with experimental checkins is to share what you're working on, but additionally get help from other members of the group.
 It encourages collaboration and gets everyone more invested in the success of their peers.

-I found these checkins to be extremely valuable.
+These checkins turned out to be extremely valuable.
 I found myself more invested in helping others, and in turn felt supported by them.

-#### **Shorter Days**
+#### **Shorter days**

 Unfortunately, these checkins are also scheduled a bit later in the day.
-I've been using checkins in to set the latest time I can arrive at RC.
-With normal checkins, that meant I was arriving at 10:30.
-With experimental checkins, I don't need to be in until 11:30.
+I've been using checkins to set the latest time I can arrive at RC.
+With normal checkins, that meant I was arriving at ~10:30am.
+With experimental checkins, I don't need to be at RC until 11:30am.

 Experimental checkins also mean more expectations to spend some portion of the day helping others.
 That time can eat away at personal project time.

 But those are minor complaints.
-Overall it has been good 🙂.
+Overall it's been good 🙂.

 #### **Extension progress**

-Last weeks main win was progress I made on EpubPress.
+Last weeks main win was progress on EpubPress.
 Specifically:

 - Deploying new asynchronous API endpoints.
 - Updating `epub-press-js` to take advantage of the new endpoints.
 - Updating `epub-press-chrome` to take advantage of the new `epub-press-js`.
 - Updating `epub-press-chrome` to work on Firefox 🔥🐺!

 The whole update process was somewhat tedious.
-Every package was a layer to work through.
-But I'm super happy with the result.
+Every package was a layer to work through - but I'm super happy with the result.

 I had also been a tad uncertain about how I was going to get a Firefox version of EpubPress.
 Being able to sit down and bash it out was super fulfilling.